guertinlab/Nascent_RNA_Methods/README.md

 # Software and hardware requirements

 Many processes, downloads, and software installations are reused throughout the analyses.
-Although we refer to these as "one-time" steps, users should periodically check for updated annotations and new software releases.
+Users should periodically check for updated annotations and new software releases.

 ## Dependencies, software, and scripts